helidon-io/helidon/docs/se/metrics/micrometer.md

 2. Write a `Function` which accepts a `ServerRequest` and returns an `Optional<Handler>`

-    Typically, the function examines the request—​the `Content-Type`, query parameters, etc.--to decide whether the corresponding handler should respond to the request.
+    Typically, the function examines the request the `Content-Type`, query parameters, etc.--to decide whether the corresponding handler should respond to the request.
 If so, your function should instantiate your `Handler` and return an `Optional.of(theHandlerInstance)`; otherwise, your function should